Updated on December 27th, 2022, by Nikolaos Sismanis

 Due to the company’s earnings growth outlook, solid dividend yield, and reasonable valuation, we view John Wiley & Sons as the top book publishing stock today.

-We view Pearson as a hold, while Scholastic is a sell due to its negative expected returns.
+We view both Pearson and Scholastic as a sell due to their negative/marginal expected returns.